rocketacademy/bootcamp-4.1/0-foundations/0.4-javascript/0.4.6-promises/README.md

-# 0.4.6: Promises
+# Promises

 ## Learning Objectives

-1. JavaScript Promises allow us to program logic to run after asynchronous function calls return, e.g. network requests that take an indefinite amount of time.
+1. Understand what Promises are and what purpose they serve
-2. Promises are an alternative to callback functions and often a "cleaner" syntax due to fewer levels of nesting.
+2. Use Promises as a replacement for callback functions
-3. `.catch` allows us to run specified logic when our programs encounter errors in promises
+3. Use the `.catch` statement to run specified logic when our programs encounter errors in promises
-4. `Promise.all` allows us to wait on multiple promises concurrently instead of sequentially
+4. Use the `Promise.all` statement to wait on multiple promises concurrently instead of sequentially

 ## Introduction